-The 2023 annual general meeting at which the external auditors attended was convened on May 17, 2023.
-The Board encourages all its shareholders to participate in the forthcoming AGM where the members of the Board and external auditors will be present and communicate with its shareholders.
+The 2024 annual general meeting at which the external auditor attended was convened on May 22, 2024 and an extraordinary general meeting was convened on February 27, 2024.
+All Directors were present at both general meetings.

+The Board encourages all its shareholders to participate in the forthcoming AGM where the members of the Board and external auditor will be present and communicate with its shareholders.

-The Board has reviewed the shareholders' communication policy of the Company and believes that it was effective during the year ended December 31, 2023.
+The Board has reviewed the shareholders' communication policy of the Company and believes that it was effective during the year ended December 31, 2024.